OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 ### Why is a simple ResNet able to compute this mapping?

+Despite the power of NODE, ResNet can easily outperform the former for the above mapping problems.

-A ResNet does not learn the underlying dynamis of the transfomration system, it learns every discrete step one by one.
+A ResNet does not learn the underlying dynamics of the transformative system, it learns every discrete step one by one.
-Hence, the ResNet is able to insert some form of dersired error in the right step of the trajectories, such that the two trajectories are able to cross in the transformation space.
+Hence, the ResNet is able to insert some form of desried error in the right step of the trajectories, such that the two trajectories are able to cross in the transformation space.
+The "vector field" of a simple ResNet can be "distorted" such that the vectors can cross at the right depth of the network.